 Orellana called them Amazons, a derived word from the name Amazonas from the mythical Amazons of Asia described by Herodotus and Diodorus in Greek legends.

-The Spanish explorer description to the European World fueled a large repertoire of stereotyped images.
+The Spanish explorer description of the European World fueled an extensive repertoire of stereotyped images.

 The myth of the Amazons fascinated European to the point of being included in majestic illustrations of cartography.

 French naturalist La Condamine during his expedition to the Brazilian interior collected oral information about the ancient existence of these controversial characters.

 According to indigenous contemporaries to Condamine, a republic of women would have existed in the lands of the river Negro.

 At one point, many legends started to mix.

 Myths such as the imaginary cities of Eldorado, Manoa, Lake Parimá, and Acephalous Indians like the Ewaipanomas.

 On the famous map of Theodor de Bry, Tabula Geographica (1599), all these myths appear together along the great equatorial river.